PHP PDO Form Validation Showing the Wrong Errors

 Password must be between 5 and 20 characters shows up.
 If I comment out that error and resubmit a blank form, then the previous error (

-The username provided is invalid) appears.
+two passwords do not match error is working as expected.
 This is the current form with the error message shown:

 How can I tell the code to show the right error?